efueger/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/02_Images.md

 ### Form Upload

-For usage on a website form, see [api:FileField].
+For usage on a website form, see [api:SilverStripe\Forms\FileField].
-If you want to upload images within the CMS, see [api:UploadField].
+If you want to upload images within the CMS, see [api:SilverStripe\Forms\UploadField].

 ### Image Quality